 If a spell attempt fails (d20 roll < Target Number), the spell simply fizzles without any effect.
 Either the Wizard missed some detail when performing the spell or the Crusader's god did not feel like granting the requested miracle.
 The character's spell points are reduced by the level of the spell and the character can try again next round.

-However, if a Wizard or Elf rolls a natural one on d20, the spell has been MISCAST (see page 36).
-Wizards may also have gained a CORRUPTION and Elves may have their alignment shifted one point toward Chaos/Evil.
-Crusaders do not incur a MISCAST or CORRUPTION, but instead must perform an ATONEMENT table (see page 38).
+However, if a Wizard or Elf rolls a natural one on d20, they must role on the MISCAST table below.
+Wizards must also perform a Save vs. Intelligence or gain a CORRUPTION.
+Elves must Save vs. Charisma or shift alignment one point toward Chaos/Evil.
+Success on these saving throws means the spell was just miscast, with still potentially lethal consequences (roll on MISCAST table) below.
+Crusaders do not incur MISCUES, but instead automatically roll on the ATONEMENT table (no save).